 When you connect to NordVPN, your device only uses DNS servers operated by NordVPN.
 All your DNS queries travel over the encrypted tunnel and are resolved on the same VPN server you are connected to.

-This way, you never have to worry about your confidential information leaking and being intercepted by third parties.
+This way, you never have to worry about your confidential information leaking and third parties spying on it.